 Student affairs professionals administer programs affecting the social development of college students that influence their academic success and future success after graduation.
 Career counseling, residence life, orientation, admissions, financial aid, and the Dean of Students office represent some of the many areas where student affairs administrators are to be found.
 Because there are no undergraduate programs that prepare professionals to work in college student affairs, the master's degree represents the initial academic credential for those interested in pursuing a student affairs career.
 The curriculum for this degree typically focuses on the unique developmental issues relevant to the college student (e.g., psychology and moral development), the business aspects of higher education (e.g., law, governance, and administration), and field experiences that provide authentic indicants of work in this field.
 The mission of the Regent University M.Ed. in Student Affairs is to provide Christ-centered, professional preparation for student affairs administrators working in higher education.
 Because the objective of the student affairs professional is to attend to the developmental needs of the student that influence maturation and academic achievement, this program will focus on fostering an understanding of the student as a person, the higher education landscape, and processes important in building successful student service programs.

-ACAD WRIT Academic Writing Seminar (if not exempt) Must be completed in the first semester EDUC 500 Online Orientation ACAD WRIT Academic Writing Seminar (if not exempt) 0 UNIV LIB Information Research & Resources EDUC 500 Online Orientation 0 UNIV LIB Information Research & Resources EFND 500 Orientation/Professional Concerns (optional) 0 EBIB 523 Christian Character Formation UNIV LIB Information Research & Resources.
-0 EBIB 530 Foundations of Biblically Based Education EADM 515 Research Design 3 EDCO 501 Strategic Planning and Program Evaluation EBIB 523 Christian Character Formation 4 EDCO 501 Strategic Planning and Program Evaluation EBIB 530 Foundations of Biblically Based Education 3 EFND 523 History and Contemporary Issues of American Higher Education EDCO 501 Strategic Planning and Program Evaluation 3 EHEA 501 The College and the Student EFND 523 History and Contemporary Issues of American Higher Education 3 EHEA 502 Higher Education Finance: Strategy, Cost and Value EHEA 503 The Law and Governance of Higher Education EHEA 502 Higher Education Finance: Strategy, Cost and Value 3 EHEA 504 Student Services Administration EHEA 503 The Law and Governance of Higher Education 3 EHEA 595 Professional Field Experience 6 ESCP 505 Psychology and Development of the Learner 3 EHEA 504 Student Services Administration 3 ESCP 505 Psychology and Development of the Learner EHEA 595 Professional Field Experience 6 ESCP 505 Psychology and Development of the Learner 3
+Must be completed in the first semester ACAD WRIT Academic Writing Seminar (if not exempt) 0 EDUC 500 Online Orientation 0 EFND 500 Orientation/Professional Concerns (optional) 0 EFND 500 Orientation/Professional Concerns (optional) UNIV LIB Information Research & Resources 0 EADM 515 Research Design EBIB 523 Christian Character Formation EBIB 530 Foundations of Biblically Based Education 3 EBIB 523 Christian Character Formation 4 EBIB 530 Foundations of Biblically Based Education 3 EDCO 501 Strategic Planning and Program Evaluation 3 EFND 523 History and Contemporary Issues of American Higher Education 3 EHEA 501 The College and the Student EHEA 502 Higher Education Finance: Strategy, Cost and Value 3 EHEA 503 The Law and Governance of Higher Education 3 EHEA 503 The Law and Governance of Higher Education EHEA 504 Student Services Administration 3 EHEA 595 Professional Field Experience ESCP 505 Psychology and Development of the Learner